 Rethinking New Work Structures

 Business continuity and service delivery fulfillment have one thing in common during the height of the pandemic: both were re-evaluated and restructured into a more flexible workflow with better efficiency and less friction points.
 From 2021 and beyond, businesses will have to redouble their contingencies on flexible business processes to maintain productivity.
-This, while being prepared for both local and international disruptions.
+This is while being prepared for both local and international disruptions.

 Virtual Infrastructure and Services

 Digital transformation was accelerated due to the pandemic.
 Traditional businesses looked into e-commerce and enterprises to reimagine their structures through digital spaces.
 The results are business continuity where digital was at the forefront of innovative success during the disruptive pandemic.
 BPOs will transform their services through the integration of digital microservices and digital platforms as a service.
-These innovative plug and play platforms include Artificial Intelligence (AI), Robotic Process Automation (RPA) and Decentralized Ledgers to push their innovation at the forefront as the global leaders are also being transformed by embedded technologies.
+These innovative plug-and-play platforms include Artificial Intelligence (AI), Robotic Process Automation (RPA), and Decentralized Ledgers to push their innovation at the forefront as the global leaders are also being transformed by embedded technologies.

 Healthcare Protocols for Safety and Productivity